n8io/stripe-processor/README.md

 1. open [http://localhost:3000/?a=100&n=Hello%20World!&d=A%20short%20description%20here](http://localhost:3000/?a=100&n=Hello%20World!&d=A%20short%20description%20here)

 ## Options
-Please note that all string parameter values must be url encoded to display properly.
+It is recommended that all values for string parameters be url encoded.

 Available query string parameters:
 ```
 {
   a: 'The amount in pennies.
 Must be a whole number.
 Required.
 E.g., $30 would be 3000',
   n: 'The title you would like to give the payment.
 Required.
-E.g. September Golf Trip',
+September Golf Trip',
   d: 'The short description you would like to give the payment.
 Optional.
-E.g. Robert Trent Jones Golf Trail',
+Robert Trent Jones Golf Trail',
   e: 'The email in which you want to send a receipt to.
-Optional.
-E.g. test@test.com',
+Optional. test@test.com',
   i: 'The url for the payment icon.
-Optional.
-E.g. https://my.cdn.com/tiger-woods.jpg',
+Optional. https://my.cdn.com/tiger-woods.jpg',
   b: 'The background url for the payment page.
+Optional. https://my.cdn.com/the-masters.jpg',
+  o: 'Automatically add the Stripe transaction fees to the total amount.
+Must be a truthy value to enable.
 Optional.
-E.g. https://my.cdn.com/the-masters.jpg',
-  o: 'The flag that specifies if the amount should add the Stripe transaction fees to the total amount or not.
+Defaults to `false`'
+  c: 'ISO currency code.
 Optional.
-Default: false'
+Defaults to `USD`.'
 }
 ```
 The 'b' parameter can also be a valid hex color if you prefer a monochrome background other than the default white.
 E.g. b=ff0 or b=F9F9F9.